esthermliu/esthermliu.github.io/_posts/2022-10-21-user-and-technical-manuals.markdown

 <b>AKG BX-25E and BX-25ED Two-Channel Reverberation Unit:</b> Includes the company’s address (77 Selleck Street, Stamford, CT 06902) and phone number (203-348-2121) on the bottom of the last page of the manual.

-<b>GRIGRI Belay Device:</b> Provides a link to their website, www.petzi.com, for further information and a GRIGRI video after acknowledging that the information in the manual is “nonexhaustive.”
+<b>GRIGRI Belay Device:</b> Provides a link to their website, www.petzi.com, for further information and a GRIGRI video for users to access if they have unanswered questions after reading the manual.

 <b>Rotary Phone: </b>First page of the manual provides ProTelX’s address (Suite B, Floor 8 St James House, Pendleton Way, Salford Manchester M6 5FW) as well as their customer service number (0845 521 4095) and website (www.protelx.com).
 This information is in a large, bold font so customers can easily find it.